 - write in your own words only, do not copy-paste sentences from sources.

 Copying text from other articles is not allowed; not even individual sentences!

 - do not add a personal reflection, just summarize the field.

-- you do not need to submit the 7 articles that you use as references, only submit your own paper.
+- do not submit the 7 articles that you use as references, only submit your own paper.